oniondas/Super-Sonic-Swing/README.md

 ## 4. Supersonic Drag (Air Wall)

-If player speed exceeds required speed:
+If the player exceeds the required speed:

 `|v| ≥ V_req`

-Velocity update:
+Velocity is reduced each physics frame:

 `v_new = v_current × μ_drag`